DNSCurve: Speed

 Adam Langley has posted speed tests on his personal website showing Curve25519, used by DNSCurve, to be the fastest among elliptic curves tested.
 According to the U.S. National Security Agency (NSA), elliptic curve cryptography offers vastly superior performance over RSA and Diffie–Hellman at a geometric rate as key sizes increase.

 Implementations

 DNSCurve first gained recursive support in dnscache via a patch by Matthew Dempsky.
 Dempsky also has a GitHub repository which includes Python DNS lookup tools and a forwarder in C. Adam Langley has a GitHub repository as well.
 There is an authoritative forwarder called CurveDNS which allows DNS administrators to protect existing installations without patching.
-OpenDNS has released DNSCrypt to protect the channel between OpenDNS's users and its recursive resolvers.

 Jan Mojžíš has released curveprotect, a software suite which implements DNSCurve and CurveCP protection for common services like DNS, SSH, HTTP, and SMTP.

+DNSCurve.io (2023) recommends two implementations: Jan Mojžíš's dqcache for recursive resolvers, CurveDNS for authoritative servers.

 Deployment

 OpenDNS, which has 50 million users, announced support for DNSCurve on its recursive resolvers on February 23, 2010.

-Then on December 6, 2011, OpenDNS announced a new tool, called DNSCrypt.
-DNSCrypt protects the channel between OpenDNS and its users.
+In other words, its recursive resolvers now use DNSCurve to communicate to authoritative servers if available.
+On December 6, 2011, OpenDNS announced a new tool, called DNSCrypt.
+DNSCrypt is based on similar cryptographic tools as DNSCurve, but instead protects the channel between OpenDNS and its users.

 No equally large authoritative DNS providers have yet deployed DNSCurve.